background

 Lemp Brewery

 This boiler room was on the second floor of the new power plant and featured this Battery of Laclede Christy Automatic Stokers which fed eight O'Brien heine type water-tube boilers, rated at 500HP each on a basis of 10sqft per HP.
 Total power output could reach 4,000 horsepower, though they usually only ran at 75% capacity so as to evenly distribute the wear and tear and to maintain usable spares in case of failure.
 Coal was delivered in hopper bottom cars which entered the building on a trackway that was equipped with scales to weigh the cars before and after unloading.
 The coal was dumped directly into the crusher in a basement which discharged into a bucket conveyor that ran up the wall on one side, across the bunkers and then back down the other wall.
 Automatic gate stokers fed coal into the boilers whose water was metered and controlled independently by these boiler feed pumps and compound tank.
 The coal bunkers had a capacity of 125 tons each.
 The steam generated by this plant was the power source for a variety of critical machinery, starting with the De La Vergne Refrigerating machines and from them into the electric generators.
 [NOTE: This photo was originally part of an advertisement with large text going across the whole thing.
 I painstakingly clone-stamped out all of the text.
-This is the only historic photo to which any notable modifications have been made.]
+This is the only historic photo to which any significant modifications have been made.]

 Lemp Brewery